WIStCart/tutorials/README.md

 ## [Download Imagery and Lidar from the WisconsinView Data Archive with Python](https://github.com/WIStCart/tutorials/tree/WisconsinView)

-[](https://github.com/WIStCart/tutorials/tree/historic-aerial-imagery)The WisconsinView Data Archive (WDA) is a repository of Wisconsin aerial imagery and lidar-derived elevation data products.
-The primary search interface for the WDA is the [GeoData@Wisconsin](https://geodata.wisc.edu) geportal.
+The WisconsinView Data Archive (WDA) is a repository of Wisconsin aerial imagery and lidar-derived elevation data products.
+The primary search interface for the WDA is the [GeoData@Wisconsin](https://geodata.wisc.edu) geoportal.
 Some users may also wish to use a desktop client such as Cyberduck or FileZilla Pro for ["bulk downloads" of data](https://geodata.wisc.edu/pages/lidar-imagery).

 In situations where it is not possible or desirable to use one of those access methods, it is also possible to use a Python script to grab data from the archive.
 This tutorial is for more advanced users who are comfortable with Python 3.x.